Opentrons/opentrons/OT2_ARCHITECTURE.md

 ## Update server
-The [update server](https://github.com/Opentrons/opentrons/tree/edge/update-server) is a separate server designed simply to allow updating the robot's software with a new system image built using buildroot.
+The [update server](https://github.com/Opentrons/opentrons/tree/edge/update-server) is a separate server designed primarily to allow updating the robot's software with a new system image built using buildroot.
+The update server also controls some system-specific tasks such as handling SSH keys and setting the robot's name.